• AI & Money

 Examples:

-• "Comment SYSTEM and I'll send you the 5-step framework"
+• “Comment START and I’ll send the free trial”

-• "Comment RESULTS and I'll show you the case study"
+• “Comment HOW and I’ll DM the walkthrough”

-• "Comment AUTOMATION and I'll send you the checklist"
+• “Comment SETUP and I’ll send the steps”

 The keyword should be easy to remember and type.
 One word is ideal.